Enigmatis/polaris-united/packages/polaris-graphql-logger/README.md

 #### GraphQLLogProperties

 This interface defines the graphql log properties that can be logged whenever the logger is called.
-This interface extends the polaris logs properties that `polaris-logs` library offers.
+This interface extends the `PolarisLogProperties` that `polaris-logs` library offers.
 The properties that `GraphQLLogProperties` adds in addition is:

 -   operationName(_string - Optional_): the name of the requested graphql operation.